 From the sample job description above, it's clear that customer service is a key skill.
-Meaning, the cover letter, and resume should both include work experiences and skills that allude to having strong customer service abilities.
-Remember: Author stores in the cover letter that support these skills, rather than speaking directly to them.
+Meaning, the cover letter, and resume should include work experiences and skills that allude to strong customer service abilities.
+Remember: Author stores in the cover letter support these skills, rather than speaking directly to them.
 For example, "I have customer service skills."

 Nursing Cover Letter Example

 Below is a cover letter sample for a nursing position.
 Job seekers may be searching for an “RN Cover Letter,” which is the below sample letter.
-Use the nursing cover letter sample below when authoring a cover letter for any type of nursing role.
+Use the nursing cover letter sample below when authoring a cover letter for any nursing role.

 Nursing Cover Letter Example with No Experience

-Below is a cover letter sample for a nursing position without any previous experience (best for new graduates and those who recently completed their Registered Nurse program).
+Below is a cover letter sample for a nursing position without any previous experience.
+Best for new graduates and those who recently completed their Registered Nurse program.

 Nursing Cover Letter Format